-Certificate issuance by GlobalSign Root CA requires an authorized Trusted Role member from GlobalSign to deliberately issue a direct command for the Root CA to perform a Certificate signing operation.
+Certificate issuance by GlobalSign Root CA requires an authorized Trusted Role member from GlobalSign to issue a direct command for the Root CA to perform a certificate signing operation.

-Issuing CAs shall communicate with any RA accounts capable of causing Certificate issuance using multi-factor authentication.
-RAs directly operated by the Issuing CA or RAs contracted by the Issuing CA to perform validation shall ensure that all information sent to the CA is verified and authenticated in a secure manner.
+GlobalSign shall ensure it communicates with any RA accounts capable of causing Certificate issuance using multi-factor authentication.
+This includes RAs directly operated by GlobalSign or RAs contracted by GlobalSign.
+RAs shall perform validation of all information sent to the CA and ensure that any database used to store any information is suitably protected from unauthorized modification or tampering.